jssol/blog/README.md

 This is the repository for my portfolio website, showcasing my skills, projects, and experiences as a web developer.
 The website is built using React.js and Next.js for server-side rendering, with a modern design that reflects my personal brand.

-## Features

-- Hero section with an introduction, skills, and recent projects
-- About section with my background and work experience
-- Portfolio section with all of my projects, including descriptions and live links
-- Contact section with a form to get in touch with me
-- Responsive design that works well on all devices

 ## Technologies Used

 - React